Presets with Masks

 MaskFaceBottom:<NNN> // Distance (pixels) from bottom of mask to bottom of inserted image

-MaskFile: is a full path to a mask image.
-Mask image should be .png file with transparent areas.
-Cropped image placed under the mask and will be visible through transparent “holes”.
-In our example images the mask if a white rectangle with circular transparent hole outlined with thin black line.
-After the program installed you have one such mask built-in in program’s bundle.
-Use it as a model when you make your own masks.
+MaskFile: This is the full path to a mask image.
+The mask image should be a .png file with transparent areas.
+The cropped image is placed under the mask and will be visible through the transparent “holes.”
+In our example images, the mask is a white rectangle with a circular transparent hole outlined with a thin black line.
+After the program is installed, you have one such mask built into the program’s bundle.
+You can use it as a model when creating your own masks.

-NOTE: There is a default preset named Round Magnet that contain text line
+NOTE: There is a default preset named Round Magnet that contains the following text line:

 MaskFile:"magnet.png"

-magnet.png file located inside the application bundle and was added for example only.
-When you’ll create your own masked presets the same line must contain full file path and will look like that:
+The magnet.png file is located inside the application bundle and is included for example purposes only.
+When you create your own masked presets, this line must contain the full file path and will look like this:

 MaskFile:"/Users/<your name>/folder/another folder/your file.png"

-MaskFaceLeft: Distance in pixels from left side of the mask to the left side of cropped picture.
+MaskFaceLeft: This is the distance in pixels from the left side of the mask to the left side of the cropped picture.

-MaskFaceBottom: Distance in pixels from bottom of the mask to the bottom of cropped picture.
+MaskFaceBottom: This is the distance in pixels from the bottom of the mask to the bottom of the cropped picture.

-OutputPixelWidth: You should explicitly set width of cropped image.
-Set it in a way to make the crop image under the mask to fill whole transparent area.
+OutputPixelWidth: You should explicitly set the width of the cropped image.
+Set it so that the cropped image under the mask fills the entire transparent area.

-NOTE: In case of masked presets the output size of the exported image defined by the size of mask file.
-You’ll get the images of the same size as your .png file that you have used as mask.
+NOTE: In the case of masked presets, the output size of the exported image is defined by the size of the mask file.
+The exported images will be the same size as the .png file used as the mask.

 Below are some examples of images with a masked preset.
-Please bear in mind that extra alignment on a solid background can make the masked pictures more uniform and consistent.
+Please bear in mind that extra alignment options can make the masked pictures more uniform and consistent.

 Head in center and head top